jorgeabrahan/vanilla-app-states/README.md

 </dialog>
 ```

-> Note: The `data-show-if` attribute is only supported for enum states with string values.
-Also if there's a typo in the value of the `data-show-if` attribute, you will get an error.
+> Note: If there's a typo in the value of the `data-show-if` attribute, you will get an error.
 So for instance, if you would've written `crete` instead of `create`, you would get an error, since `crete` is not a possible value of the `possibleValues` array.

 Now, let's create our state to manage the tabs of the modal(dialog):